noodlewerk/NWPusher/README.md

 If it fails to connect then check:

 - Are the cerificates and keys in order?
 Use the OpenSSL commands listed above to inspect the cerificate.
 See if there is one push certificate and key present.
-Make sure you're online, try `ping www.apple.com`.
+Also make sure you're online, try `ping www.apple.com`.

 - Is the certificate properly loaded?
 Try initializing an identity using `[NWSecTools identityWithPKCS12Data:data password:password identity:&identity]` or `[NWSecTools keychainIdentityWithCertificate:certificate identity:&identity]`.
 Make sure all return `kNWSuccess`.